eddiesTime/sme_app/raw_documentation.md

 For the implementation of the BLoC pattern.
 I have adapted two tutorials: _(1) Reactive Programming - Streams - BLoC_ [[@boelensFlutterReactiveProgramming]](https://www.didierboelens.com/2018/08/reactive-programming-streams-bloc/) _and (2) Getting Started with the BLoC Pattern_ [[@GettingStartedBLoC]](https://www.raywenderlich.com/4074597-getting-started-with-the-bloc-pattern).

-When working with StreamControllers in Flutter, you can run into a problem: _Broadcast streams_ do not buffer events when there is no listener [[@DartFlutterBad]](https://stackoverflow.com/questions/51396769/flutter-bad-state-stream-has-already-been-listened-to).
+When working with stream controllers in Flutter, you can run into a problem: _Broadcast streams_ do not buffer events when there is no listener [[@DartFlutterBad]](https://stackoverflow.com/questions/51396769/flutter-bad-state-stream-has-already-been-listened-to).
 Adding an initial value to the sink inside the BLoC's constructor won't be possible anymore.
 And each BLoC implementation, in the example, is adding an initial value inside its constructor.

 As a workaround for the problem, I am recommending `BehaviourSubject` [[@BehaviorSubjectClassRx]](https://pub.dev/documentation/rxdart/latest/rx/BehaviorSubject-class.html) provided by `rxdart` [[@RxdartDartPackage]](https://pub.dev/packages/rxdart).
-A `BehaviourSubject` is a special `StreamController`, which is by default a **broadcast stream** and sends the latest item, added to the sink, to new listeners.
+A `BehaviourSubject` is a special stream controller, which is by default a **broadcast stream** and sends the latest item, added to the sink, to new listeners.
 Therefore it also works without listeners, which in the constructor case is from an advantage.

 Let's take a look at how the weather data logic is implemented with the `WeatherBloc`.